Galicia Jewish Museum

-The Galicia Jewish Museum (Polish: Żydowskie Muzeum Galicja) is located in the historic Jewish district of Kazimierz in Kraków, Poland.
+The Galicia Jewish Museum (Polish: Żydowskie Muzeum Galicja) is located at 18 Dajwór Street in Kazimierz the historic Jewish district of Kraków, Poland.
 It is a photo exhibition documenting the remnants of Jewish culture and life in Polish Galicia, which used to be very vibrant in this area.

 History

 The museum was established in April 2004 by the British photojournalist Chris Schwarz (whose father originated from Lwów), in cooperation with Professor Jonathan Webber of UNESCO, in an effort to celebrate the Jewish culture of the Polish Galicia and commemorate the victims of the Holocaust in Poland.

 Following Schwarz' early death in 2007, Kate Craddy became the director of the museum.
 She was followed by Jakub Nowakowski in 2010.
 Both English and Polish have remained the museum's main operating languages.
 The museum welcomes over 30,000 visitors annually from around the world.